|

 Once all inspections and tests are successfully completed, the final hurdle is obtaining the necessary occupancy permits from local authorities.
 These permits certify that the hotel meets all applicable codes and regulations and is safe for occupancy.

 Without these permits, the hotel cannot legally open its doors to guests.
-According to the National Association of Home Builders, delays in obtaining occupancy permits can cost developers thousands of dollars per day in lost revenue. šŸ˜®
+Also, delays in obtaining occupancy permits can cost developers thousands of dollars per day in lost revenue.

 Conclusion